kaylakantola/customer-admin-portal/docs/developer.md

 ## Intended Audience

-This documentation is intended for developers who want to work on the `customer-admin-portal` component, or just understand how it works under the hood.
+This documentation is intended for developers who want to work on the `customer-admin-portal-kaylakantola` component, or just understand how it works under the hood.

 ## Prerequisites